 I am certain I have something within the realms of cylinder head technology that I can teach you but more important for me is that I feel your extensive experience here leaves the door open for me to learn something of value from you.

 In no particular order here, if you are agreeable, is what I would like to do:-

 #1 Send you a complimentary copy of the flow bench program in question here.

 #2 Have you evaluate the program and we converse privately back and forth on what and where you feel it, or I, is not delivering.

 #3 Send me some heads that have demonstrated, in your opinion, really good dyno results and one that, again in your opinion, did not measure up to what you were looking for.
 With these I can assess the relevance of flow, velocity, discharge coefficient , port energy and energy density.
 These results will be between you and I unless you want to release them.

 #4 Lastly have you got a SBF Windsor style head that performed very well on the dyno that can be made photo ready so I can show it in the SBF book I am currently working on?

 PM me with your contact details if you are of a mind to push forward on this proposal.

-David Vizard Small Group Performance Seminars - held about every 4 weeks.
-My shop or your shop.
-Contact seminar organizer at firstname.lastname@example.org for details.
+David Vizard Small Group Performance Seminars - held about every 2 months.
+My shop or yours.
+Contact for seminar deails - firstname.lastname@example.org for details.